-Walter Omar Kohan is professor of philosophy of education at the State University of Rio de Janeiro.
+Walter Omar Kohan is professor in the Childhood Studies Department at the State University of Rio de Janeiro.

 Barbara Weber is associate professor and program chair of the Interdisciplinary Studies Graduate Program (ISGP) at the University of British Columbia.

 Part One: Phenomenological Explorations of Time, Thinking and Embodiment

 Chapter 1: Childhood and the Genesis of Time: A Phenomenological Approach

 Chapter 2: Child and Time: A Phenomenological Journey into the Human Conditions of Education

 Chapter 3: Think Like a Girl: Scout’s Time and Experience in To Kill a Mockingbird

 Chapter 4: Listening, Phronein and the First Principle of Happiness